 What their problem is, exactly, is harder to pin down.
 It seems reasonable to assume that infrastructure is one issue.
-Many of the value-based online backup services in particular, like Carbonite and IDrive, tend to attract a lot people with low subscription costs.
+Many of the value-based online backup services in particular, like Carbonite and IDrive, tend to attract a lot of people with low subscription costs (read our IDrive vs Carbonite piece).
 However, those same services often have limited servers available, with only one data center to handle all of that internet traffic.

 Another issue, is the file compression algorithms used by the service.
 File compression helps to limit how much server space is required for backup.
 However, while it makes files smaller, compression tends to make backup times longer due to the steps that go into the compression process, itself.
 Encryption algorithms also have an impact, though not as much as compression.

 In any case, knowing that you might not actually be able to increase your backup speed by investing in a new router or faster internet service, you can focus on maneuvers more likely to lead to favorable results.

 There’s not much you can do about the speed of a particular online backup service if the problem is mostly on its end.
 However, that doesn’t mean you’re stuck waiting for six months for your backup to never finish.
 Below, we’ve assembled a few quick ideas for getting your files backed up faster.